Connection lost. Please refresh the page.

 Serotonin

-Serotonin (5-hydroxytryptamine, 5-HT) is an inhibitory neurotransmitter that has been found to be intimately involved in emotion and mood.
+Serotonin (5-hydroxytryptamine, 5-HT) is another neurotransmitter which can be either excitatory or inhibitory based on the receptor to which it binds, though it is primarily known for its inhibitory effects.
+It that has been found to be intimately involved in emotion and mood.
 It is secreted by the neurons of the brainstem and by neurons that innervate the gastrointestinal tract (enteric nervous system).
 In addition, serotonin is found in platelets (thrombocytes) which release it during coagulation (hemostasis).

 Key facts about the serotonin (5-HT)